The Good Wife

 However, in the episodes final moments, Marilyn introduces Eli to the father of her baby—famous director Peter Bogdanavich.
 It was a laugh-out-loud moment, and a great bait and switch (maybe the best plot bait and switch ever).
 Because the reporter didn’t show Eli a video of a hotel room tryst but the video of illegal votes being brought into a voting area—a plot point that has been dormant since last season.

-The Good Wife has always ripped from the headlines, but this week’s case was a barely concealed nod to a dust-up Glee had last year when the show used Jonathan Coulton’s version of “Baby Got Back” without crediting Coulton.
+has always ripped from the headlines, but this week’s case was a barely concealed nod to a dust-up Glee had last year when the show used Jonathan Coulton’s version of “Baby Got Back” without crediting Coulton.
 On The Good Wife, a show called Drama Camp has used Rowby (Matthew Lillard) and Marshall’s (Christopher Fitzgerald) version of Rebel Kane’s (Charles Malik Whitfield) hit rap song “Thicky Trick” without crediting them.
 When the show’s creator is called to the stand, the comparisons to Glee creator Ryan Murphy have got to be intentional.

 But the case was really another opportunity to pit Will and Alicia up against each other in court.
 Will unsettles Alicia with his constant interruptions during her questioning of a witness.
 Alicia in turn changes into the outfit Will took off her the first time they slept together.
 Yeah, there’s no way these two aren’t hooking up again before the fifth season concludes.